Cloudxtreme/lazyblog/README.md

 If you want to try the new stuff, use the same commands in the top level of this repo.
 It'll use the `main.go` file there.

+If that's not enough, check out of the work-in progress branches.
+Those branches have been benchmarked around 275,000 req/sec with the hope of getting up to 450,000 req/sec before merging back to master.

 Usage
 ---